alanisaac/python-workshop/docs/module-2/topics/04-programming-styles.md

     ...
 ```

+This technique is commonly referred to as the [partial application](https://en.wikipedia.org/wiki/Partial_application) of functions (OOP developers might draw a parallel to the [factory pattern](https://en.wikipedia.org/wiki/Factory_method_pattern)).

+> Python also has two built-in ways to perform partial application of functions, with `functools.partial` ([docs](https://docs.python.org/3/library/functools.html#functools.partial)) or lambdas.
+Why have both?
+The history of lambdas in Python is interesting, see [this StackOverflow](https://stackoverflow.com/questions/3252228/python-why-is-functools-partial-necessary) post.

-This is the approach used for the calculators in our repository
+This is the approach used for the calculators in our repository.

 ## Object Oriented Approach